Famous Music Locations In London, England

 London WC2R 0DA, UK

 This London location isn’t exactly famous for every music lover.
-Indeed, upon first impression this just seems to be a quiet and nondescript alley near the Strand.
+Indeed, upon first impression, this seems to be a quiet and nondescript alley near the Strand.
 On the other hand, if you’re a Bob Dylan fan, you’ll instantly recognize this spot once you see a photo or video.
-In more detail, this was setting of Dylan’s promotional film for “Subterranean Homesick Blues”.
-If that’s not enough, this 1965 song is sometimes said to be the first rap song and its accompanying film the first music video.
-Furthermore, Dylan’s cue-card flipping in the film is so iconic that it’s been imitated several times over.
-At the time of the filming Bob Dylan was staying at the Savoy Hotel, sometimes known as the London’s most famous hotel.
-The capital city was the final stop of his Bob Dylan England Tour, with two performances at Royal Albert Hall.
+In more detail, this was the setting of Dylan’s promotional film for “Subterranean Homesick Blues.”
+If that’s not enough, this 1965 song is sometimes said to be the first rap song, and the accompanying film is the first music video.

 The 100 Club